On power subgroups of mapping class groups: Power subgroups of the mapping class group

-{\em Proof of Theorem \ref{nontrivial} (i)}.
-It is clear that $o_c(q)$ is a divisor of the order of $Sp(2g,\Z/q\Z)$, though this upper bound is far from being optimal.
+Theorem \ref{nontrivial} (1) can be restated as follows: \begin{prop} There exist infinitely many integers $D$ for which $P(X_g[D])$ is a proper subgroup of $Sp(2g,\Z)$, for $g\geq 2$.
+In particular $M_g/X_g[D]$ are non-trivial torsion groups, for these values of $D$. \end{prop} \begin{proof} It is clear that $o_c(q)$ is a divisor of the order of $Sp(2g,\Z/q\Z)$, although this upper bound is far from being optimal.
 Let $D={\rm l.c.m.}(o_c(q),q)$.
 Thus we can write $D=qD'$ for some integer $D'$, and we know that $o_c(q)$ divides $D$.
 Therefore $\nu(D)$ is divisible by $q$.
-Henceforth there exist infinitely many integers $D$ for which $P(X_g(D))$ is a proper subgroup of $Sp(2g,\Z)$.
-In particular $M_g/X_g(D)$ is a non-trivial torsion group.
-Notice however that $P(X_g(D))$ is always of finite index since it contains the congruence subgroup $P(M_g[D])$.
+Henceforth there exist infinitely many integers $D$ for which $P(X_g[D])$ is a proper subgroup of $Sp(2g,\Z)$, by Proposition \ref{scg}.
+In particular $M_g/X_g[D]$ is a non-trivial torsion group. \end{proof}